Vity01/backstage-xkcd/README.md

 This will hide the _Explain link_.

 ## Contributing
 Don't hesitate to contribute to the plugin.
-This is my first TypeScript/React/Backstage product so please be kind to me...
+This is my first TypeScript/React/Backstage product so please be gentle to me...

 ### Development
 The plugin is added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/xkcd](http://localhost:3000/xkcd).